casper-network/docs-archive/dapp/intro.md

 ## Purpose of this guide

-This guide is designed to support dApp developers getting started with the development of smart contracts on the CasperLabs blockchain with AssemblyScript contracts, and a Rust contract development kit that includes a runtime environment, reference documentation, and test framework.
+This guide is designed to support dApp developers getting started with the development of smart contracts on the CasperLabs blockchain in AssemblyScript or Rust.
+For Rust there is a [contract development kit](/smart-contract-guide.md#getting-started) that includes a runtime environment, reference documentation, and test framework.

 ## Who is this guide for